MGRich/VVVVVV/README.md

 All of Space Station 2
 All of The Laboratory
 All of The Tower
-Half of the Warp Zone
+All of the Warp Zone
 The Elephant (seems to "flash" as quickly as possible, might try changing to "flash" at a fixed framerate to make each colour stand out more for longer)

 When are you going to update it